Block Synchronous Machine (Six-Phase) simulates a six-phase synchronous machine.

 , , and — resistance of the excitation circuit of the rotor, the damper winding along the axis and the damping winding along the axis ;

-, , and — currents flowing in the excitation circuit, in the damper winding along the axis and in the damping winding along the axis from the stator side.
+, , and — currents flowing in the excitation circuit, in the damper winding along the axis and in the damping winding along the axis from the side of the stator.

 The stator flow coupling equations are defined as follows: